I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 I hung up and watched the kid.
 He was walking back down the aisle towards me, empty-handed.

 “I told you I looked.
 It isn’t there.
-Do you carry it, in stock I mean?”
+That is why I asked you if you carry it at all.”

 “No. I don’t know.”
 He walked back up behind the register and picked up the ice cream, starting to ring it up.